Do you know how to strike the right balance between effectiveness and efficiency?

 Now is the time to improve processes and systems to make it more efficient.
 Aiming to make improvements over time rather than trying to achieve perfection straight away.

 Over-engineering at this stage can waste time and effort.
-It is always better to iterate over time, evaluating the effects of the improvements and making further changes at a later date in the light of experience.
+It is always better to iterate, evaluating the effects of the improvements and making further changes at a later date in the light of experience.

-This approach frees up time to focus on doing more of the right things creating a better balance between efficiency and effectiveness.
+This approach frees up time to focus on doing more of the right things.
+This is turn creates a better balance between efficiency and effectiveness.

 In this way, you increase your chances of transforming poor performance into peak performance.